DiscretePython/cw.nvim/README.md

 Press `q` to return to a list of groups.
 Pressing `q` again will close the overlay.

+Pressing `r` will refresh the list of groups.

 ## Features

 - [x] List Log Groups